pkivolowitz/CSC1100-J-2020/Installing Python on Mac OS.md

 6. Back in the command prompt paste `pip install Downloads/scikit_image-0.16.2-cp37-cp37m-macosx_10_6_intel.whl` and hit enter.
 Alert the instructor if the last line does not include "Successfully".

-7. Paste `pip install mutagen` and hit enter.
+7. Paste `pip install mutagen opencv-python` and hit enter.
 Alert the instructor if the last line does not include "Successfully".

 ### Install Visual Studio Code